Hack3rz-Official/annotation-web-service/README.md

 2. The `Web API` will then forward the `tok_ids` extracted from the lexed code to the `Prediction Service` microservice where the syntax highlighting is beeing predicted.
 The predicted syntax highlighting will be returned to the `Web API`.
 3. Having received the predicted `h_code_values` the `Web API` will create a json file with the highlighted code which will be returned to the caller.

-Regularily, the `Training Service` will be triggered to train the underlying prediction models.
+Regularly, the `Training Service` will be triggered to train the underlying prediction models.
 First, it will load training data from the Training Database.
 Then, it will train the underlying prediction models with 80% of the data and validate the improved model with the remaining 20% of the data.
 If the loss is smaller on the new model than the old one, the new model will be saved.
 Every time the `Prediction Service` is invoked, the new best model will be loaded and used for the prediction.

 ## Demo
 Here comes the demo page.